The web has fundamentally changed. Most organizations haven’t noticed yet.

 Early adopters of Machine Experience are already seeing:

 The companies implementing MX now are building moats.
-They’re becoming the default recommendations in their categories—not because they have better products, but because agents can reliably understand and recommend them.
+They’re becoming the default recommendations in their categories, not because they have better products, but because agents can reliably parse and accurately present them.

 The Laggard Penalty